We are a resale marketplace. Prices may be above or below face value.

 The Minnesota Twins finally found their way out of the wilderness in 2019, winning the division for the first time since 2010, nearly leading the division from start to finish.
 They won 101 games and set the Major League record for most home runs in a season with 307.
 We’re looking for great things from the Twins in 2020.
 The Twins share their division with the Cleveland Guardians, Kansas City Royals, Chicago White Sox, and Detroit Tigers

-In November they added a slew of players on minor league contracts- catcher Tomas Telis, right-handed pitcher Jonathan Cheshire, left-handed pitcher Blaine Hardy, catcher Juan Graterol, and right-handed pitcher Ryan Garton.
+In November, they added a slew of players on minor league contracts- catcher Tomas Telis, right-handed pitcher Jonathan Cheshire, left-handed pitcher Blaine Hardy, catcher Juan Graterol, and right-handed pitcher Ryan Garton.
 December is when they began to fix their pitching.
 They added right-handed pitchers Tyler Clippard and Sergio Romo(Perhaps the best setup man of his generation) on one-year contracts to boost their bullpen.
 They added infielder Ehire Adrianza and right-handed pitcher Matt Wisler on one-year contracts.
 Then they added right-handed pitcher Homer Bailey and left-handed pitcher Rich Hill on one-year contracts to boost their rotation.
-In January they settled arbitration with outfielder Eddie Rosario, left-handed pitcher Taylor Rogers, right-handed pitcher Trevor May, and right-handed pitcher Tyler Duffey.
+In January, they settled arbitration with outfielder Eddie Rosario, left-handed pitcher Taylor Rogers, right-handed pitcher Trevor May, and right-handed pitcher Tyler Duffey.
 They made their big offseason move when they added former American League MVP third baseman Josh Donaldson on a four-year contract.
-Next, they made some more minor league contract signings including right-handed pitchers Austin Adams and Alec Asher.
+Next, they made some more minor league contract signings, including right-handed pitchers Austin Adams and Alec Asher.
 They finished their offseason taking part in that big trade that brought the house down, acquiring right-handed pitcher Kenta Maeda for pitching prospect Brusdar Graterol.

 A Brief History Of Twins Baseball